lukem606/Skirmish/README.md

 - Linked list and vector utility classes updated with more methods
 - Retro font added
 - Gameplay can be paused by pressing 'p'.

+_14/12/21_

+- Restructuring of project.
+Global lists for platoons and units, co-ordinate with grid cell lists.
+- Improved platoon movement and flocking.
+- Creating platoons from 2 joined units now stable.